Express agreement, support, and highlight interesting posts with the prominent like button on every post.

-We have rate limiting (customizable) in place for new users to avoid spamming the feature.
-Also, we have never seen any significant like abuse in the wild in the many Discourse forums we host or help maintain.
+We have customizable rate limiting in place for new users to avoid spamming.
+If it helps, we have not seen significant like abuse in the wild, at least in the many Discourse forums we host or help maintain.

 Why no downvotes?

 Systems of fact, data, and science can benefit from downvotes, because statements can be scientifically proven to a reasonable degree.
 Systems of opinion do not benefit from downvotes and are in fact materially and seriously harmed by them, because nobody can prove an opinion.
 Empathy is the order of the day in opinion systems.

 Note that Q&A is not discussion; Q&A and discussion are, in many ways, opposites.

 How do I signal bad behavior?

 You may be concerned that without “the opposite of a like”, there’s no way to indicate bad behavior.
 That’s what flags are for.

 Can I change it to +1 or upvote?